Klosmi/WP-dev/WPDevNotes.md

  - the top bar element is the root div element
  - we can configure the properties either with CSS or with block settings.

- Let's look how to configure properties with block settings (with the way users can modify easier the styles with the Gutenmberg editor.
+ Let's look how to configure properties with block settings (with the way users can modify easier the styles with the Gutenberg editor.
 With CSS they need a CSS knowledge.)

  - changing the background color of the row block: bar on the right/Block/Layout/Styles(◉)/Color
  - setting the font size